apache/drill/README.md

 ## Add translated collection pages

 The English versions of "collection" pages such as the markdown under _docs/ are stored in an en/ subdirectory of the collection root.
 Create corresponding translated pages in the collection under `lang-code/` in which you translate both `title` and `parent` in the front matter but leave the `slug` the same as the English page and set `lang` to `lang-code`.
+Once you've translated the `title` of a parent page, you will need to provide files for each of its children (which can still contain the original English content) and in each set `parent` to the translated `title` of the parent.

 # Compiling the Website